AlaskaAirlines/AuroDocsSite/src/content/markdown/home.md

   These versions no longer support the <code>polyfill.js</code>.
 Be sure to see the updated link code in the individual component install page.
 </auro-alerts><br> -->

-**Auro is enablement**.
-Enabling design and enabling development to innovate on ideas and collaborate on the future.

 <!-- Auro provides components and tools to help product teams work more efficiently.
 Designed and developed to support all Alaska Airlines digital experiences. -->